Amtrak Accessible Rooms

 What are the dimensions of Amtrak’s accessible rooms?

-Because of the two different equipment styles, the rooms are slightly different.
-On the Viewliner, the rooms are parallel to the tracks; on the Superliner, they are perpendicular and span the width of the train.
+Due to the two different equipment styles, the rooms are slightly different.
+On the Viewliner, the rooms are parallel to the tracks, while on the Superliner, they are perpendicular and span the width of the train.

 Superliner, the room is 6’9″ x 9’5″; the lower berth is 2’4″ x 6’6″; and the upper berth is 2’0″ x 6’2.”